shaochris/shaochris/README.md

 # Chris Chin-shu Shao :deciduous_tree: :deciduous_tree:

 Hi, I'm Chris (he/him)--a current Computer Engineering graduate student:man_student: at New York University.
-I traveled throughout my entire school life (Taiwan :arrow_right: Mainland China :arrow_right: California :arrow_right: New York) and the experience leads me to perceive things tend to different aspect of views:eye_speech_bubble:.
-The most motivative thing to me is seeing technologies blending into different cultures and lives and creating the limitless possibilities.
-I previously interned at Chihuo Inc. software development team with a next-generation E-commerce platform and currently preparing for Full-time Software Engineer role starting next year summer.Also, eager to receive ideas or project invitations!
+I traveled throughout my entire school life (Taiwan :arrow_right: Mainland China :arrow_right: California :arrow_right: New York) and the experience leads me to perceive things tend to different aspect of views:eye_speech_bubble:.` The most motivative thing to me is seeing technologies blending into different cultures and lives and creating the limitless possibilities.
+I previously interned at Chihuo Inc. software development team with a next-generation E-commerce platform and currently preparing for Full-time Software Engineer role starting next year.

 ## Current working on

-- Looking for interesting projects on github (happy to talk!)
+- Preparing Full-time job interview
 - Refactoring distributed storage system project into a web version project with Javascript
-- Coursera Standford Machine Learning by Andrew Ng
-- Preparing Full-time job interview
+- Looking for interesting projects or practice on github (happy to talk!)